powlam/to-do/README.md

 I recommend creating an alias (`alias to-do="php [PATH]/to-do"`); much more comfortable.

-- `to-do add` asks for the task, stores it, and returns its id
+- `to-do add` asks for the task description, stores it, and returns its id
 - `to-do` or `to-do check` returns a list of opened to-do's (oldest first)
     - It returns nothing if there is no task pending
-- `to-do done {Id}` the to-do is marked as done
+- `to-do done {Id}` the task is marked as done
 - `to-do done:all` all the opened to-do's are marked as done
 - `to-do history` lists every task done (last done first)
 - `to-do clear` removes every task